lowepowerlab/protocols/glycerol_stocks.md

 - Once thawed, vortex to mix.
 - Aliquot 900 µl to each of the empty tubes.
 - Freeze at -80°C in the designated TLP Strain boxes (White > Primary, Yellow > Backup).

+# Water Stocks

+ * Use 4.5 ml tubes

+ To a sterile tube filled with sterile distilled water, add one or more loops of bacteria from single typical colonies on a fresh CPG plate (without TZC, because the TZC reduces viability slightly).
+Vortex.
+Stock should be only slightly turbid: do not overload.
+Store water stock tubes at room temperature.
+Water stocks of R. solanacearum remain viable for decades; we are still using one from 1962.